covXtreme : MATLAB software for non-stationary penalised piecewise constant marginal and conditional extreme value models: Acknowledgement

 \section{Acknowledgement}

-The original version of this software was developed as part of a project part-funded by the European Union ERANET entitled “Environmental Contours for SAfe DEsign of Ships and other marine structures” (ECSADES), and was summarised in a review paper on the definition and application of environmental contours (\citealt{RssEA19}). \PPC software, user guide and test data sets are available at \cite{TowEA23a}.
+The original version of this software was developed as a component of the “Environmental Contours for SAfe DEsign of Ships and other marine structures” (ECSADES) project, part-funded by the European Union ERANET programme, and was summarised in a review paper on the definition and application of environmental contours (\citealt{RssEA19}). \PPC software, user guide and test data sets are available at \cite{TowEA23a}. {We would like to thank Jennifer Kensler at Shell for an internal technical review of \PPC methodology and software.
+At time of publication of this article, the software is hosted by Linux Foundation Energy at \url{https://lfenergy.org/projects/covxtreme/}, where the user community is encouraged to develop and share enhancements.}